A founder school for the AI era

 Incorporate the Right Way

-Stripe Atlas, QSBS election, trust setup, operating agreements.
+Stripe Atlas, QSBS election, trust stacking, operating agreements.
 The boring legal stuff that saves you millions later.
-Done in a day.
+Most founders get this done in about a week.

 Build with AI, Ship Fast

 Revenue cures everything.
-Learn to close your first 10 customers before the product is "done."
-Cold outreach, positioning, pricing.
+Get your pricing right, then close your first 10 customers before the product is "done."
+Cold outreach, positioning, monetization.
 The uncomfortable stuff.

 Scale Without Permission